MarioLegenda/blue-dot/README.md

 parameter and return a new *User* object populated will all the returned values.

 **BlueDot** works with column names.
-If you have a *last_name* column name and an object is supplied as a parameter, **BlueDot** will search for a method *User::getLastName()*.
+If you have a *last_name* column name and an object is supplied as a parameter, **BlueDot** will search for a method *User::getLastName()/User::setLastName()*.
 You can also name your table columns *lastName* and model binding will work. **BlueDot** will not bind returned column values to an object if the object does not have a corresponding *get* and *set* method for that column.
 For example, if a table contains a column date_created but the model does not have a *Model::setDateCreated()*, it will not bind that columns value to the supplied model.

-If you have a column name that is different that the model property, you can use *properties* configuration.
+If you have a column name that is different than the model property, you can use *properties* configuration.

     simple: